-Those looking to learn more about this exciting bird and get some great sightings can take part in the many Puffin Tours offered in Iceland.
-Most tours run May through August, which is prime nesting time.
+Those looking to learn more about this exciting bird and get some great sightings can participate in the many Puffin Tours offered in Iceland.
+Most tours run from May through August, which is prime nesting time.
 The tours give fanatics a chance to see Puffins interact with each other and nature in their natural habitat.
-The tours are careful not to disrupt the birds so that they will continue to make Iceland their home year after year.
+The tour guides are careful not to disrupt the birds so that they will continue to make Iceland their home year after year.

 Westman Islands